upseteapot/brainfucker/README.md

 ```
 ./brainfucker for path-to-file.b new-file-path.b
 ```
 **Generate Assembly (x86_64)**
 Generates x86_64 assembly code.
-The output file will be created in the same directory as the source file, following this pattern: *file_name.b.asm*.
+The output file will be created in the same directory as the source file, following this file pattern: *file_name.b.asm*.
 ```
-./brainfucker asm path-to-file.asm
+./brainfucker asm path-to-file.b
 ```